-Fire doors are designed to help contain the spread of smoke and flames during afire.
-In full working order, they will automatically close behind people, providing a barrier that slows down the spread of heat and smoke between slowing down the spread of fire.
+Fire doors are designed to help contain the spread of smoke and flames during a fire.
+In full working order they will automatically close behind people, providing a barrier that slows down the spread of heat and smoke between rooms and helping to slow down the spread of fire.

-The most common fire doors are made of wood or metal, and are designed to keep flames and smoke to one side of the door for at least half an hour, providing invaluable time for people to escape in an emergency.
+The most common types of fire doors are made of wood or metal and are designed to keep flames and smoke on one side of the door for at least half an hour.
+This allows time for people to escape and maintains escape routes so others can escape if required.

-Fire doors and their frames are designed to keep people safe.
-If you notice any damage, such as the door not closing properly or if you see gaps around the door, contact us and we will send someone to check the door.
+All parts of a fire door and its frame are there for a specific reason - to keep people safe.
+If you notice any damage, such as the door not closing properly or if you see gaps around the door contact Camden Housing Repairs, and we will send someone to check the door.

-- Call us on 0207 974 4444.
-This number is available 24/7 if it is an emergency, otherwise we are available 9am -5pm Monday to Friday. - You can report a repair via Live Chat, WhatsApp and SMS.
+- You can phone us on 0207 974 4444.
+This number is available 24/7 if it is an emergency otherwise we are available 9am 5pm Monday to Friday - You can report a repair via Live Chat, WhatsApp and SMS.
 You can chat to us in 100+ languages.
 Find out more at camden.gov.uk/repairs